-Syrian troops push into last rebel area, hit civilian sites
+Syrian army hits civilian sites in relentless Idlib campaign

-BEIRUT (AP) — Shelling and airstrikes by Syrian government forces killed at least three people on Wednesday in northwestern Syria, where dozens of villages, including major rebel strongholds in the last opposition-held area, have been captured over the past few days.

-The new push by Russian-backed Syrian troops could worsen the humanitarian crisis that has displaced nearly a million people and left more than 300 civilians dead since the beginning of December.
+The international humanitarian group Doctors Without Borders, or MSF, said three hospitals near the frontlines that it supports received 185 wounded patients, including children, and 18 people who were dead on arrival, on Tuesday.

+According to one of the surgeons who spoke to MSF, there were amputations and neurological injuries among the victims.
+“Along with the sound of bombings and the sound of sirens, people had panic attacks.
+It was a difficult, bloody day,” the surgeon, who was kept anonymous, said.

-The Syrian Response Coordination Group, a relief group operating in the country’s northwest, said that government forces had struck numerous civilian targets in the past 24 hours, including eight schools, three medical centers, and several settlements where people displaced by the fighting had taken shelter.
+The Syrian Response Coordination Group, a relief group operating in the country’s northwest, said that government forces struck numerous civilian targets in the past 24 hours, including eight schools, three medical centers, and several settlements where people displaced by the fighting had taken shelter.

 The group’s statement condemned the “silence by the international community” calling it an “open invitation” for Russian-backed government forces to continue their assault.

+A doctor in Idlib who identified himself as Ihsan Eidi said that medical conditions were rapidly deteriorating in Idlib, adding that more than 50 hospitals and health centers have gone out of service over the past nine months.

+“We had little equipment and most of it was damaged by the bombs, unfortunately,” he said in the video released by a charity organization known as Islamic Relief Worldwide.
+He added that with the flow of displaced people in the cold weather, tent settlements have become overcrowded, which makes disease spread more easily.

-The violence came as a Russian delegation was scheduled to arrive in Turkey later Wednesday to resume talks aimed at easing tensions in the northwestern Idlib region.
-The area is the country’s last rebel-controlled stronghold and the Syrian government’s military campaign there, backed by Russia, has created a humanitarian catastrophe with more than 900,000 people displaced from their homes in nearly three months.
+The violence came as a Russian delegation was scheduled to arrive in Turkey Wednesday to resume talks aimed at easing tensions in the northwestern Idlib region.

 Turkey and Russia back rival groups in the Syrian conflict and over the past weeks Ankara sent thousands of Turkish troops to Idlib.
 Clashes between Turkish and Syrian troops so far this month have left 16 Turkish soldiers dead.